marbl/MetagenomeScope/README.md

 this behavior, the default value of `--rmdup` (`gfaonly`) means that -- _for GFA files only_ -- MetagenomeScope will detect and remove parallel edges.
-[Currently](https://github.com/marbl/MetagenomeScope/issues/430), the choice of which edge is removed is arbitrary.
+[Currently](https://github.com/marbl/MetagenomeScope/issues/430), the choice of which edge(s) are removed is arbitrary.

 After removing parallel edges, MetagenomeScope will log information about the number of removed edges on the command line.